MarkTechson/angular-fundamentals-lessons-core/projects/09-template-driven-forms/README.md

 1. Save your changes.

-1. Confirm in the browser that th properties are updated properly.
+1. Confirm in the browser that the properties are updated properly.